University at Buffalo Sees 75% Conversion Rate To Application With Unibuddy

 Results

 Not yet a full cycle into their implementation, the University at Buffalo is already seeing positive results.
-In its first season of usage, the Graduate School of Education saw a 75% conversion rate to application for those students who engaged in Unibuddy conversations.
+The Graduate School of Education saw a 75% conversion rate to application for those students who engaged in Unibuddy conversations.
 Compared to 50% of students applying after they attend an information session, “in our pilot year, this was a significant increase,” Taughrin commented.
-For the School of Management, “Unibuddy as a lead source outperformed all information sessions, interviews, live events and other list sources by a large margin, and helped us identify stealth applicants.”
-In hard numbers, 40% of Unibuddy users went on to apply to the School of Management, and 18% of Unibuddy users deposited for a 2023 term, “which those in this sector know is impressive for a single tactic.”
-The School of Pharmacy and Pharmaceutical Sciences saw 350 students from 26 different countries engage and over 3,000 messages exchanged between October 2022 and May 2023, helping to bolster their diversity goals.

 Qualitatively, Rosenberg noted that students’ conversations gave her team the insights they were missing.
-“Unibuddy enhanced our ability to yield students by creating transparency into their needs, which lets us nurture and convert them so much more easily and in a personalized way.”
-In fact, the School of Pharmacy and Pharmaceutical Sciences is now starting to use Unibuddy to convert admitted students and propel them toward enrollment.
+“Unibuddy enhanced our ability to yield students by creating transparency into their needs, which lets us nurture and convert them more easily and in a personalized way.”
+In fact, the School of Pharmacy and Pharmaceutical Sciences has now begun to use Unibuddy to convert admitted students and propel them toward enrollment.
+O’Brien also noted that for the School of Management, “When I measure engagement in Slate, prospective students spend more time interacting with our Unibuddy ambassadors than any other channel or activity we offer.
+That’s the nurture experience we were looking for.”

 Use Cases